January 2025

 In accordance with the EU ‘Markets in Financial Instruments Directive II’ (“MiFID II”), Hobart Capital Markets LLP (“Hobart”) is required to take all sufficient steps to obtain the best possible result when executing orders on behalf of its clients (“Best Execution”).

-Accordingly, Hobart has in place an ‘Order Execution Policy’, which when executing orders take all sufficient steps to ensure the ‘best possible result’ for clients, taking into account price, size, speed, likelihood of execution and settlement, cost, nature or/any other factor relevant for the execution of a client order from Hobart.
+Accordingly, Hobart has in place an ‘Order Execution Policy’, which takes all sufficient steps to ensure the ‘best possible result’ for clients.
+This policy considers price, size, speed, likelihood of execution and settlement, cost, nature or/any other factor relevant for the execution of a client order from Hobart.

 This Order Execution Policy forms an integral part of Hobart’s Terms and Conditions of Business.